 - volunteer support plays an integral part in building community capacity and helping communities become supportive of breastfeeding

-- volunteer support can also help towards attainment of UNICEF Baby Friendly Initiative accreditation
+- volunteer support can also help towards the attainment of UNICEF Baby Friendly Initiative accreditation

 If you are interested in joining this programme please contact your local Health Visitor.